Quickstart Tutorial

 Class: "Question",

-Vectorizer: "text2vec-openai", // If set to "none" you must always provide vectors yourself.
+Vectorizer: "text2vec-openai", // If "none" you must always provide vectors yourself.
 Could be any other "text2vec-*" also.

 ModuleConfig: map[string]interface{}{